Abraham-Louis-Rodolphe Ducros: Style

-Imbued with the harmonious vision of the world of the minor Swiss masters, Ducros at first produced transparent topographical watercolours, such as the "Dessins de mon voyage dans les Deux-Siciles et à Malte" (1778), and other works in which the distribution of trees and the drawing of foliage bear witness to the heritage of Claude Lorrain.
+Imbued with the vision of the world of the minor Swiss masters, Ducros at first produced transparent topographical watercolours, such as the "Dessins de mon voyage dans les Deux-Siciles et à Malte" (1778), and other works in which the distribution of trees and the drawing of foliage bear witness to the heritage of Claude Lorrain.
 But his first "Roman" works show his ability to assimilate and reveal the rapid diversification of the means used to paint the landscape.
 He owes most of his skills to the engraver Giovanni Battista Piranesi: the use of dynamic imaging, the manipulation of landscape elements, the importance of scale, the use of large formats, all of which Ducros was able to integrate into his own vision without appropriating either the language or the theses of his illustrious predecessor.
-The prints made with Volpato, etchings watercoloured by hand, celebrate the marriage of the tradition of the great reproduction prints of which Volpato is the heir and the artisan practice of coloured engravings in the "manner of Johann Ludwig Aberli" that Ducros introduced in Italy.
+The prints made with Volpato, etchings watercoloured by hand, celebrate the marriage of the tradition of the reproduction prints of which Volpato is the heir and the artisan practice of coloured engravings in the "manner of Johann Ludwig Aberli" that Ducros introduced in Italy.

 Ducros drew the scenes he chose with a fidelity that could not fail to make De la Rive affirm that «this reproduction of reality is due to the use of the camera obscura».

 The mature watercolours reveal a restless artist whose works betray a progression towards shadow and enclosed spaces.
 The ancient ruins are becoming more and more overrun with vegetation.
 Thunderstorms, storms and volcanic eruptions bring the watercolours to life, no doubt in response to a demand from Anglo-Saxon patrons fond of the sublime and the neo-Gothic.
 Ducros became less and less a topographer and more and more a director.
 Both in the format of his works and in the intensity of the watercolours, often enhanced with gouache, or even oil, and covered with varnish or gum arabic, the painter tried to compete with oil painting.
 He also framed his watercolours and covered them with glass in order to be able to exhibit them in public.
 A protagonist of pre-Romanticism, Ducros contributed to the affirmation of landscape painting as an autonomous genre.